-I receive professional satisfaction from working with IA intensive – dependent go fast, go hard, go global businesses and their management teams, irrespective of sector, size, or revenue.
-Satisfaction emerges largely from the receptivity and speed which entrepreneurially focused management teams, boards, c-suites, investors, and shareholder’s attention is drawn to the IA-side of their business.
+I Receive Professional Satisfaction From…working with intangible asset intensive – dependent go fast, go hard, go global, go black businesses and their management teams, irrespective of sector, size, or revenue.
+Satisfaction emerges largely from the receptivity and speed which entrepreneurially focused management teams, boards, c-suites, investors, and shareholder’s attention is drawn to fiduciary responsibilities to the intangible asset-side of their business.

-- how, when, and under what circumstances IA’s develop, mature, and ultimately embed in business processes and products, primarily in the form of intellectual, structural, and relationship capital.
+5. bring operational clarity about how, when, and under what circumstances intangible assets develop, mature, and ultimately embed in business processes and products as intellectual, structural, and relationship capital.

-- converting the contributory role and value of IA’s to sources of revenue, competitive advantage, reputation, and brand.
+6. demonstrate practical, viable, lucrative, and client specific strategies for converting the contributory role and value of intangible assets to sources of revenue, value, competitive advantage, reputation, and brand.

 Attached to this site are numerous excerpts of recorded (video) interviews extracted from media appearances and journalistic initiatives.

 1. State-corporate sponsored economic espionage – competitive business intelligence operations directed toward corporate – university research collaborations.